SOP-SmartOutfitPlanner/sop-web/README.md

 Ever stood in front of your wardrobe for 20 minutes, only to wear the same outfit you wore last week? **We've all been there.**

-**SOP (Smart Oufit Planner)** is your personal AI stylist that lives in your browser.
+**SOP (Smart Outfit Planner)** is your personal AI stylist that lives in your browser.
 Snap a photo of your clothes, and our AI analyzes colors, patterns, and materials.
 Get outfit suggestions based on today's weather.
 Plan your looks for the week.
 Share your style with a community of fashion enthusiasts.

 > 🧠 **The magic?** Our AI doesn't just see "a blue shirt" — it understands _navy cotton oxford with subtle texture, perfect for smart-casual occasions in mild weather_.